solidusio/solidus/guides/users/products/overview.md

 homepage, navigate to the **Products** page from the store navigation to start managing products.

+## What is a product?

+A product represents an item that you have for sale.
+A product stores general information about the item.
+If you sell two items, a mug and a t-shirt, then you need to create two products: "Mug" and "T-Shirt".

+### Products define customer-facing information about items for sale

+When you add or edit a product, you are providing information about the product.
+Most of this information is viewable on your storefront, which means that customers can see it.

+See the [Product management](#product-management) section below for more information about the what each product stores.

+### Products can have multiple variants

+You can sell multiple version of a product.
+For example, if you want to sell your T-Shirt product in two colors, you do not need to create two separate products.
+Instead, you can create two variants of the T-shirt product.

+You need to set up product [option types][option-types] (like size or color) before you can create variants.

+[option-types]: option-types.md

 ## Search and filter products

 From the main **Products** page, you can search for and filter down a list of